akave-ai/akave-docs/content/akave-sdk-cli/akavecli-pdp-archival.md

 - The network aggregates data until it reaches a multiple of 1.6 GB:
   - If the network has uploaded `1.6 * n GB`, your data becomes PDP-available when the network reaches `1.6 * (n+1) GB`.
 - PDP archival availability is therefore **eventually consistent**.
-- Data once uploded to PDP archival layer is then deleted from Akave Storage Nodes.
+- Data once it is uploaded to the PDP archival layer is then deleted from Akave Storage Nodes.

-If your file is not yet PDP-available, you can still download it using standard storage (without `--archival`).
+If your file is not yet PDP-available, you can still download it using standard storage (without the `--archival` flag).

 ## 3. Checking PDP Archival Status